 - Focus on high-value, repeatable scenarios first.

-- Maintain a proper mix of unit, integration, and UI tests.
+- Maintain a proper mix of unit, integration, and UI tests (The Pyramid).

 - Continuously evolve test suites alongside product changes.